-Although business email compromise scams have grown, there is a heightened awareness regarding this style of fraud schemes.
-Making this scam the most reported scheme from victims all over the world, making up the estimated $26 billion loss.
-Obviously, the U.S. is hit hard, but so are 177 other countries, across 140 banking institutions.
-Forcing small business owners, to begin acting on proactive methods of protection, and reactive measures for employees and technology.
+Although business email compromise scams have grown, there is a heightened awareness regarding this style of fraud scheme.
+This scam is the most reported scheme from victims all over the world, making up the estimated $26 billion loss.
+Obviously, the U.S. is hit hard, but so are 177 other countries across 140 banking institutions, forcing small business owners to begin acting on proactive methods of protection and reactive measures for employees and technology.

 Defensive Measures Against Business Email Compromises:

 - Use two-factor authentication or multi-factor authentication to verify requests regarding changes in account information.

 - Always check URLs in email links to double-check the business is who it claims to be.

 - Be aware of purposefully misspelled links to suspicious domain names.

 - Do NOT supply logins or Personal Identification Information through email.

 - Monitor your personal accounts on a regular basis, like a missing scheduled deposit.

 - Keep software patches on ALL systems, applying any possible feature updates.